-Facebook Gaming adds new monetization for video on demand creators
+Facebook Gaming adds new monetization for video-on-demand creators

 Elevate your enterprise data technology and strategy at Transform 2021.

-Facebook Gaming is adding monetization tools for creators who focus on video on demand.
+Facebook Gaming is adding monetization tools for creators who focus on video-on-demand.

 Facbook said that gaming creators continue to build meaningful communities and earn meaningful revenue on Facebook Gaming.
 Whether pursuing a full-fledged career, a side hustle, or making content just for fun, Facebook Gaming is creating monetization tools so that creators can thrive on the platform.